Last year: August | September | October | November | December

-- Jeff: "Because we were test driving the code the Object Calisthenics didn't present that much of a change."
+- Jeff: "Because we were test driving the code the Object Calisthenics didn't present that much of a challenge."

 - Besides being a kick-ass developer and practitioner of TDD, Angel makes a totally over-the-top Strawberry Cheesecake Trifle that is not be trifled with.
 Magnificent!
 Thank you Angel.

 - Not nearly on the same plane with Angel's contribution we also enjoyed a New York style cheesecake with blueberry topping.
 One of our rules is that you won't get the conventional-for-programmer-gatherings Pizza at our workshops.